oloflindstrom/isabelle-infinite-ieee-float-test/README.md

 *Note that permissions need to be changed not only for the shell scripts, but also for the executable* `fp_test/fp_test`.

+## Supported operating systems

+So far, only Debian based x86_64 Linux systems have been tested.
+Using any system that deviates from Linux-x86_64 requires new builds of TestFloat/SoftFloat.
+See the TestFloat/SoftFloat folders for more information.

 ## Regarding sudo rights

 If a limited number of tests are run, the scripts will stop automatically once the testing is finished.
 To abort a testing session before it has finished, or when exiting an infinite testing session, sudo rights are needed.
 All instances of `mktests_testfloat_mod_aux.sh` needs to be terminated, which is achieved by using the command `make kill`.
 Inspect `testfloat_kill.sh` for viewing the actual command.
 Please note that if you do not have sudo rights, the infinite testing mode cannot be stopped -- you will have to reboot the system, or sign out from the session in some other way.
 Therefore, there is a disclaimer before starting the testing, which requires the user to enter "y/Y" in order to continue.